 is the maximum number of POSIX timers that can be concurrently active in the system.
-When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MAXIMUM_POSIX_TIMERS.
-If not defined by the application, then the CONFIGURE_MAXIMUM_POSIX_TIMERS macro defaults to 0.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MAXIMUM_POSIX maximum_queued_signals is the maximum number of queued signals that can be concurrently pending in the system.

-maximum_queued_signals

-is the maximum number of queued signals that can be concurrently pending in the system.
 When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MAXIMUM_POSIX_QUEUED_SIGNALS.
 If not defined by the application, then the CONFIGURE_MAXIMUM_POSIX_QUEUED_SIGNALS macro defaults to 0.